 - the eviction is retaliatory (the landlord locked you out or shut off the utilities before completing the eviction).

 If the cost of hiring an attorney is too expensive, law school clinics and legal aid groups, such as Maryland Legal Aid, are available to help at affordable or no-cost rates.

-Remember that time is of the essence and your landlord may take legal action against you for non-payment of rent or violation of another lease term.
+Remember that time is of the essence, and your landlord may take legal action against you for non-payment of rent or violating another lease term.

 How to Write an Eviction Notice (Notice to Pay Rent or Quit)

 Follow the steps below to write an eviction notice in Maryland.
 You may use our document builder to easily input all necessary details for your Maryland eviction notice.